sigmf/SigMF/sigmf-spec.md

  * `antenna` - Used to describe the antenna(s) used to for the recording.
  * `modulation` - Defines how to describe modulations used in wireless communications systems.
- * `volatile` - Allows for continously time-varying fields, such as a moving receiver or rotating antenna.
+ * `volatile` - Allows for continuously time-varying fields, such as a moving receiver or rotating antenna.

 #### Global Object